AudioKit/AudioKit/README.md

 ## Documentation

 Docs appear on the [AudioKit.io Web Site](https://audiokit.io/).
-You can alo generate the documentation in Xcode by pulling down the Product menu and choosing "Build Documentation".
+You can also generate the documentation in Xcode by pulling down the Product menu and choosing "Build Documentation".

 ## Examples